 Or, if you suspect that you may have one mental health disorder, you might find out otherwise after being evaluated by a professional.

 Bipolar disorder, for example, is notoriously known for being frequently misdiagnosed as depression.
 Bipolar disorder patients are very likely to be incorrectly diagnosed with depression actually, at a rate as high as 70.6%.

 Bipolar disorder causes extreme mood swings that include emotional highs (mania) and emotional lows (depression).
 It’s possible that the mania aspect is often overlooked, resulting in a diagnosis of depression only.

 And this isn’t mean to scare you!
 It just serves as a reminder of the importance of checking in with a therapist.
 Take note that because mental health relies heavily on self-report, it’s important to mention all symptoms and feelings you notice to your therapist to ensure proper diagnosis.

 Did you know that affordable online therapy exists?

+And it’s perfect for first-time therapy-goers that are a little nervous or hesitant about the whole experience.
 Online Therapy is an affordable, effective solution for the comprehensive online therapy toolbox you need.

 What is included in your online therapy toolbox: